Spindle cell oncocytoma of the pituitary gland

 0 images remaining

-Large (exceeding 1 cm) sellar region solid tumour with suprasellar extension.
+Large (exceeding 1 cm) sellar region solid tumor with suprasellar extension.
 Heterogeneous hyperenhancement.
 Adenohypophysis and pituitary stalk are displaced anteriorly.
 Optic chiasm displaced and bowed superiorly.

 The patient went on to have surgery.